 You just need to enter the username of the account you want to analyze.
 It’s important to note that this tool will only work for public Instagram accounts.

-If I run an analysis of the suspicious account I previously analyzed using InfluencerDB, it gives me the following results.
+To see the tool in action, I ran an analysis of a suspicious-looking account.
+I got the following results.
 As you can see, the tool has estimated that only 12.4% of the account’s followers are real.

 Image Source: IG Audit

 Besides analyzing the audience's quality of potential influencers, you can also use this tool to check your own audience quality or that of your competitors.